Antonin-dev/Evaluation_Expo/README.md

 - You can previsualize the picture.
 - You can delete a photo.
 - You can share the photo when you click on the icon.
+- you can sace the photo when you click on the icon.

 ### Tools